Welcome to the official web site of the New York State Commission on Judicial Conduct.

 Matter of Domenick J. Porco

-The Commission has released a decision dated March 6, 2014, that Coeymans Town Court Justice and Acting Ravena Village Court Justice Philip A. Crandall (Albany County) has resigned from office and agreed never to seek or accept judicial office in the future.
-The decision is available at Crandall Decision.
+The Commission released a decision dated July 18, 2014, accepting the resignation of Prattsville Town Court Justice Robert J. Blain (Greene County).
+The decision is available at Blain Decision.
 An accompanying press release is available at 2014 Releases.

 Matter of Cathryn M. Doyle